-Netherlands vs Argentina team news and predicted lineups
+Netherlands vs Argentina team news and confirmed line-ups

 In the UK, you can watch the game live on BBC One with coverage beginning at 18:15 GMT.

-Netherlands XI: Noppert; Timber, Van Dijk, Ake; Dumfries, De Roon, De Jong, Blind; Klaasen; Gakpo, Depay
+Netherlands XI (predicted): Noppert; Timber, Van Dijk, Ake; Dumfries, De Roon, De Jong, Blind; Klaasen; Gakpo, Depay

-Argentina XI: Martinez; Molina, Romero, Otamendi, Acuna; De Paul, Fernandez, Mac Allister; Di Maria, Messi, Alvarez
+Argentina XI (confirmed): E Martinez; Molina, Otamendi, Li Martinez, Romero, Acuna; De Paul, Enzo, Mac Allister; Messi, Alvarez

 Match Odds